-Michael Stevenson “Disproof Does Not Equal Disbelief” KW Institute for Contemporary Art / Berlin by
+Michael Stevenson, “Disproof Does Not Equal Disbelief”.
+Exhibition view at KW Institute for Contemporary Art, Berlin 2021.
+Photography by Frank Sperling.
+Courtesy the artist.

 Upon reading the title, I was sure the exhibition would reflect on contemporary conspiracy narratives.
 But it dives much deeper into history, in part Michael Stevenson’s own.
 It has taken exactly twenty years for the artist, originally from New Zealand, to have his second solo show in Berlin, the town he has called home since then.
 Not that he hasn’t been busy — he has taught at the Academy of Fine Arts Nuremberg for more than ten years, and his work has been represented in large-scale exhibitions around the globe.
 Finally, this two-decade oversight has been corrected with a sprawling exhibition encapsulating several of the projects the artist has worked on over the years.